-In 2018, a Daily American article estimated that over 10,000 households in Somerset County are homes to dogs and the total number of dogs in the county reach approximately 16,000.
+In 2018, a Daily American article estimated that over 10,000 households in Somerset County are homes to dogs and the total number of dogs in the county reaches approximately 16,000.
 Pennsylvania dog laws require that each dog be registered with the appropriate authority and that dogs are to be under their owners’ control and not allowed to run at large.
 These and other dog laws such as rabies vaccination requirements are intended to keep other people safe when it comes to dog bites and dog attacks.

 Most dogs are harmless and go their entire lives without biting a person, but it only takes one dog and one bite or attack to inflict serious injuries on an innocent bystander.
-The Centers for Disease Control and Prevention report that one in five dog bites require medical treatment and unfortunately, as Somerset County dog bite attorneys know, it is often children who are on the receiving end of a dog bite or dog attack.
+The Centers for Disease Control and Prevention report that one in five dog bites require medical treatment and unfortunately, as dog bite attorneys know, it is often children who are on the receiving end of a dog bite or dog attack.

 Compensation for dog bite injuries

 In general, under Pennsylvania law when a dog bites someone, the dog owner will be responsible for the cost of medical treatment related to the dog bite.
 Other injuries and damages such as pain and suffering will not be recoverable.
 There are of course a number of exceptions to this rule depending on the circumstances of the case.